Dr. Treon is listed by US News & World Report as being in the top 1% of all doctors in the United States for his specialty.

 Workshop for WM in Washington DC in Sept.
 2000, worshops have been

-held bi-annually, the most recent in August of 2012 in Newport,
+held bi-annually, the most recent in August 2014 in

 London, UK.
 These workshops provide a venue for the WM